Office Hours: By appointment.

 Thinking of volunteering, he has volunteered with the Canadian Olympic Committee at the past four Olympic Games (Vancouver, Canada; London, England; Sochi, Russia, and Rio de Janeiro, Brazil), and for the COC and the organizing committee (roller figure skating and indoor volleyball) at the Pan American Games in Toronto, Canada.
 William has also volunteered at seven international/national figure skating competitions.

-William holds a faculty position at St. Clair College, Canada, teaching courses in the pre-health sciences, hospitality, and fitness and health training programs.
+William previously held a faculty position at St. Clair College, Canada, teaching courses in the pre-health sciences, hospitality, and fitness and health training programs.